Study medicine in Italy

-Since 2009, Italian public universities have been offering English-language MD programs.
-The first was in Pavia, followed the next year by Milan, two universities in Rome, two universities in Naples, and Bari.
-These English-language medical schools are among the most internationally-diverse, academically-rigorous, and inexpensive in the world, and are excellent preparation for residency, research, and clinical work in Europe and beyond.
+Since 2009, Italian public universities have been opening English-language MD programs.
+More than 13 public medical schools offer English-taught MBBS degrees.
+These are the universities of Bari, Bologna, Campania Luigi Vanvitelli, Messina, Milan, Milan-Bicocca, Naples Federico II, Padua, Pavia, Parma, Rome La Sapienza, Rome Tor Vergata, and Turin.
+These English-language medical schools are among the most internationally diverse, academically rigorous, and inexpensive in the world, and are excellent preparation for residency, research, and clinical work in Europe and beyond.

-Admissions You will take just ONE admission exam in English (IMAT), that is held in more then 20 cities around the globe.
-No interviews, No High school GPA , No recommendation letters required.
-Actually you won’t even have to fly to Italy until you know you’re in.
-Exam costs around 120 Euro and it’s held in English.
+1. Admissions You will take just ONE admission exam, in English (the IMAT), that is held in more than 20 cities around the globe.
+No interviews, No high school GPA , No recommendation letters required.
+Actually, you won’t even have to fly to Italy until you know you’re in.
+The admission test costs around 120 euros and is held entirely in English.

-The Costs The average tuition fee is around 1200 Euro/YEAR and living expenses can be as low as 600 Euro/month including accommodation.
-Far less then it will cost you in US/UK/EastEU.
+2. Costs The average tuition fee is around 1200 euros/YEAR and living expenses can be as low as 600 euros/month including accommodation.
+This is far less then it would cost you in the US, UK, or eastern Europe.
 Scholarships and work possibilities are available also for foreign students.

 Click to unfold more reasons below»

-6. Culture If you’re spending 6 years abroad why not do it in a beautiful country with great food, customs and people in the middle of Europe?
-Surrounded by sea, the Alp mountains and breathtaking lakes in the North you won’t regret visiting.
-See for yourself why they call it ‘La dolce vita’.
+6. Culture If you’re spending six years abroad, why not do it in a beautiful country with great food, customs, and people, in the middle of Europe?
+You will be surrounded by the sea, the Alps, and breathtaking lakes in the north that you won’t regret visiting.
+See for yourself why they call it la dolce vita.

-7. Student Exchange programs Spend a semester or a year in a partner University in Europe doing all the exams and clinical work that a local student would do and get accredited for them as well.
-Some Universities like Pavia also offer exchanges with USA.
+7. Student exchange programs Spend a semester or a year in a partner university in Europe, doing all the exams and clinical work that a local student would do, and get accredited for them as well.
+Some universities like Pavia also offer exchanges with the USA.

-8. Reserved spots Extra places are reserved for Non European candidates making the chances for some even better.
+8. Reserved spots Extra places are sometimes reserved for non-European candidates, making the chances for them even better.

 Latest Blog posts